hoyles/regscale_cpue/README.md

 # regscale_cpue
-Generic code for estimating regional scaling factors.
+Example code for estimating regional scaling factors.
 <br>See:
 Hoyle SD, Langley AD.
 2020.
 ‘Scaling factors for multi-region stock assessments, with an application to Indian Ocean tropical tunas.’ <br>